Scoch009/hello_world/README.md

 # hello_world
 As it says, hello_world.
 I'mma give this coding this a real go.
 After many fits and starts, this time is the time.
 I'm currently taking Harvard's EdX CS50 Intro to Computer Science course.
+I have a buddy at about the same places in our lives.
+And now that he's moved third quarters across the country, we figured when better to begin collaborating.
+You know, it's only 1450 miles.
+But you get it, he was like ten minutes away when we lived in the same area.
+10 WHOLE MINUTES.
+That a long drive.